Dorries criticised for sharing ‘dangerous and distasteful’ image of Rishi Sunak

 Nadine Dorries criticised for sharing ‘dangerous and distasteful’ image of Rishi Sunak

-Liz Truss supporter Nadine Dorries is facing a backlash from colleagues for sharing a “distasteful” and “dangerous” doctored image on social media showing Rishi Sunak stabbing Boris Johnson in the back.
+Liz Truss supporter Nadine Dorries is facing a backlash from colleagues for sharing a “distasteful” and “dangerous” doctored image on social media that shows Rishi Sunak about to stab Boris Johnson in the back.

-The culture secretary — a staunch Boris Johnson loyalist — retweeted an image from a film with the outgoing prime minister’s face imposed on Julius Caesar and Mr Sunak’s behind him.
+The culture secretary – a staunch Johnson loyalist – retweeted a modified image from a film, which had been altered to show the outgoing prime minister’s face imposed on the character of Julius Caesar and Mr Sunak’s on that of Brutus.

 Register for free to continue reading